Main Guide

 What's next?

 Whatever you want.
 Go take the JLPT N1 if you'd like, it's a nice achievement and you get recognized for your efforts.
 If you're really motivated and want to learn even more, try to pass the Kanji Kentei.
+I discuss certifications in this section.
 You are now free to do whatever you want and enjoy the language in ways you would have never imagined!

 Checklist